 Vita Email: email@example.com

 Yarneccia D. Dyson (Ph.D., Clark Atlanta University), Assistant Professor.
 Research interests include HIV and STI prevention, healthy equity/social determinants of health and access of marginalized communities, as well as women’s studies and community engagement/community based participatory research.
-She is currently a part of the BPD Emerging Leader-Scholar Initiative and serves as a council member for the CSWE Council on Racial, Ethnic, and Cultural Diversity.
+Dr. Yarneccia D. Dyson is currently a part of the BPD Emerging Leader-Scholar Initiative and has been appointed by the Council on Social Work Education to serve as Co-Chair for the Council on Racial, Ethnic, and Cultural Diversity for the 2018-2019 year.
+She currently serves as a member of this Council, which is a part of the Commission for Diversity and Social and Economic Justice.
+Dr. Dyson also serves as the Track Chair for the African Americans and the African Diaspora Track of CSWE.

 Vita Email: firstname.lastname@example.org